stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As we can see, the gSOAP serializer can serialize any heap, stack, or static
-allocated data, such as in our code above.
+allocated data, such as in the code above.
 So we can serialize the
 stack-allocated `pers1` record as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}